-The grant application process for the 2018-2019 school year opens on October 18, 2018 and closes on December 1, 2018.
+The grant application process for the 2018-2019 school year closed on December 1, 2018.
 We will offer up to $3,000 to current MassCUE members through a competitive grant process.
 If you have an idea for infusing technology purposefully into the classroom, then this is the grant for you!
 We fund hardware and almost anything else you need to make your idea come alive!
 Please note, one thing we don’t fund is stipends for teachers.

 So get your creative and innovative ideas flowing, time is running out!

 Please check when your membership expires.
 The primary/lead applicant must be a current member of MassCUE.
 If the primary/lead applicant’s membership expires during the grant proposal reviewing process, which ends on February 1, 2019, you will not be eligible for the grant.

 Grant Application Process: What You Need To Do

 Here are the things to do before you submit your grant proposal: